Softshell Ski Jackets

 The Most Versatile Jacket Out There

-Therefore a softshell is ideal for: Hanging out with friends having a BBQ in the slopes and enjoying the long warm spring shredding days in a breezy softshell.
+Therefore a softshell jacket is ideal for: hanging out with friends having a BBQ in the slopes and enjoying the long warm spring shredding days in a breezy softshell.
 On freezing winter days, dress with multiple layers under and preferably a down vest or jacket for heat.
-While talking about layering, you can also use your softshell as a second layer under your outer layer on really cold days or when ski touring.
-Pretty much, the need for a softshell jackets ends where your imagination does.
+While talking about layering, you can also use your softshell ski jacket as a second layer under your outer layer on really cold days or when ski touring.
+Pretty much, the need for a softshell skiing jackets ends where your imagination does.

 In terms of feeling unrestricted freedom of movement, softshells are just great!
-Because of the construction of the soft, stretchy synthetic fabric, they are very flexible and allows for a feeling of full freedom while shredding the slopes.
+Because of the construction of the soft, stretchy synthetic fabric, these jackets are very flexible and allows for a feeling of full freedom while shredding the slopes.

 The tightly stretched polyester/spandex blend in combination with DWR coating makes them very resistant to water and wind whilst still being super breathable.

 When Is A Softshell Jacket No Longer Ideal?

 Being a super versatile and useful jacket, it goes without saying that there is no perfect skiing jacket for all conditions.
 And that is also the case here.
 The waterproofing and windproofing of softshell jackets will last far and perform in most weathers, except for the most challenging and extreme ones.